Wytamma/wytamma.github.io/_posts/2020-06-21-hcp-vscode.md

   - hpc
 ---

 One of the biggest hurdles to using a the high performance computer (HPC) at JCU is the user interface.
 Researchers have to ssh into the HPC via the command line.
-This, command line only, interface can be very different from the day to day computer experience researchers are used to.
-To ease the transition to remote computing on the HPC I suggest that researchers should use an integrated development environment (IDE) to access the HPC.
+This command line only interface can be very different from the day to day computer experience researchers are used to.
+To ease the transition to remote computing, I suggest that researchers should use an integrated development environment (IDE) to access the HPC.

 An IDE is basically a file explore, a text editor, and terminal all in one.
-There are many types if IDEs, many the one most researchers would be used to is RStudio.
-While RStudio is an excellent IDE for R programming it is very specific.
-A more general IDE is visual studio code (VScode).
+There are many types of IDEs, the IDE researchers would be most used to is RStudio.
+While RStudio is an excellent IDE for R programming it is very specific and thus not the ideal solution for everyone.
+A more general IDE is Visual Studio Code (VScode).

 > Worldwide, Visual Studio is the most popular IDE, Visual Studio Code grew the most in the last 5 years... <cite><a href="https://pypl.github.io/IDE.html"> Top IDE index</a></cite>